rdnajac/DecodeNcodeAnything/README.md

 # DecodeNcodeAnything
-###  Utilizing synthetic DNA 🧬 as a digital storage 💾 medium
+###  Utilizing synthetic DNA 🧬 as a data storage 💾 medium
 A refactoring of the [Adaptive DNA Storage Codec (ADS Codex)](https://github.com/lanl/adscodex) in "modern" C++.

 ## Table of Contents